ehsan-mosadeq/I2Mock/README.md

 # Convert a C++ Interface to a [Google Mock](https://github.com/google/googletest/tree/main/googlemock) or [Turtle Mock](http://turtle.sourceforge.net/) class

 The interface format could be similar to the following sample.
-By running the script the path of the header file and the desired generated mock should be given so the output will be written in a file named (Mock[interface name].h), and next to the given header file.
+By running the script the path of the header file and the type of generated mock, google or turtle mock, should be given so the output will be written in a file named (Mock[interface name].h), and next to the given header file.

 ## Sample Input